 If someone claims to be victim of a fraud or invalid transactions, then it is possible to freeze the amount under question on the receiver end until the issue is resolved privately first or in a court until said amount is refunded or the transaction confirmed as legitimate.

 Bronzecoin is pegged 1 to 1 against silvercoin.
-A silvercoin is converted to a bronzecoin when transferred to a bronzecoin wallet which does not hold the ledger part related to name and surname of the owner, bronzecoin pecunia non olet!
+A silvercoin is converted to a bronzecoin when transferred to a bronzecoin wallet which does not hold the ledger part related to physical name and surname of the owner, bronzecoin pecunia non olet!

 Bronzecoins work the same way as paper money does in the sense that if said chipped card is stolen, lost or the password on bronzecoin wallet is hacked then said bronzecoins are lost and there is no way to undo these transactions by means of superuser privileges or fraud investigations.